jsmesonnier/jsmesonnier.github.io/_pages/events.md

 author_profile: true
 ---

 <p style='text-align: justify;'>Over the last decade, I have co-organized a number of academic events.
-Among them, two prominent series are the Sciences Po Summer workshop in sustainable finance (end June each year) and the FirmOrgDyn conference.
+Among them, two prominent series were the Sciences Po Summer workshop in sustainable finance (end June each year) and the FirmOrgDyn conference.
 Watch out for our call for papers!</p>

+# Transatlantic Workshop in Energy and Nature-related Finance

+A joint initiative of researchers at Banque de France, HEC Paris, Sciences Po Paris and the Kenan-Flagler Business School of the University of North Carolina at Chapel Hill.
+Building on the success of both Sciences Po’s Summer Workshop in Sustainable Finance (see below), and the experience of the [HEC-HKUST Sustainable Finance Workshop](https://sites.google.com/view/hec-hkust-sustainable-finance/home) (since 2023), this new dual-venue workshop will take place in hybrid mode at the same time in two conference rooms, one in Paris and one in Chapel Hill.
+Presentations and discussions will alternate between both locations.
+The aim of the workshop is to create a platform for collaboration and knowledge-sharing between the two sides of the Atlantic, while minimizing the need for travel and promoting sustainable practices.

+_First edition_

+**Paris and Chapel Hill, 4-5 May 2026** [Program](https://www.banque-france.fr/en/events/1st-dual-venue-transatlantic-workshop-energy-and-nature-finance)

 # Sciences Po Summer Workshop in Sustainable Finance (SWSF)

-The workshop is sponsored by the Banque de France/Sciences Po partnership and has been organized jointly with HEC since 2024.
+The workshop was sponsored by the Banque de France/Sciences Po partnership and was organized jointly with HEC since 2024.

-_Latest edition_
+_Past events_

 **Paris, 23-24 June 2025.** [Program](https://www.sciencespo.fr/department-economics/events/4th-summer-workshop-in-sustainable-finance/)

-_Past editions:_

 **Paris, 10-11 June 2024.** [Program](https://www.sciencespo.fr/department-economics/events/2024-summer-workshops-in-economics-june-10-and-11th/)